by-jp/www.byjp.me/content/photos/instagram/jyeiuqb7swfnaeonmyv5xk4yl4/index.md

 - imported
 - from-instagram
 ---
-Matt's molecular beam epitaxy machine is a complex device for the completion of SCIENCE.
+{{< friend matt >}}'s molecular beam epitaxy machine is a complex device for the completion of SCIENCE.